microsoft/EDDI/README.txt

 Output:
 This code will run Partial VAE on the training set and use the trained model for the sequential feature selection as we presented in the paper.
-This code will output the result comparing RAND and SING in the paper in the form of information curve as presented in the paper.
+This code will output the result comparing EDDI, RAND and SING in the paper in the form of information curve as presented in the paper.
 This code will also output the information gain for each feature selection step.
 These are stored in your_directory/model.